css-143-test/CSS143_YoungHumanV2/README.md

 ## CheckStyle
 Click on the left sidebar on "checkstyle" to view the Checkstyle report. <br>
 ![image](https://user-images.githubusercontent.com/54456351/129306692-6959b6b7-308c-452e-aa44-64fd21ee95de.png)
-For more detatils on the CheckStyle warning, you can view this website: https://pisana.github.io/checkstyle-webpage/ If you see your warnings on the website, please fill this survey so that we can add them:
+For more detatils on the CheckStyle warning, you can view this website: https://pisana.github.io/checkstyle-webpage/ <br>
+If you see your warnings on the website, please fill this survey so that we can add them:

 ## Misspell